rhli/Degraded-First-Scheduler/README.md

     (don't forget to remove the default one if you don't need it).

-6. In $HADOOP_HOME/conf/core-site.xml, config the hadoop tmp directory (where you want to put the hadoop file in your machine, use absolute path) and fs.default.name.
+6. In $HADOOP_HOME/conf/core-site.xml, config the hadoop tmp directory (where Hadoop holds its data, use absolute path). and fs.default.name.
 >   <property>
 >   <name>hadoop.tmp.dir</name>